dragonzurfer/lite_weight_tradingview/README.md

 ## Add a server_address.js file
 - Define the address for your websocket server in WS_ADDRESS
-- Defube th address for your data fetch POST api in DATA_ADDRESS
+- Define the address for your data fetch POST api in DATA_ADDRESS

 ## Populating candle data
 - fetchCandleData(symbol,from, to) is what fetches the candle data.
 It is called every 5mins(there are some flaws in logic here where the it over writes the panned data with 7days data)